felixchung1248/all-in-one/README.md

 ## Pre-requisite
+1. Prepare a machine running in Ubuntu.
+(Mine was Ubuntu 20.04 with 8vcpu / 32g memory in Azure when I developed this platform).
+I recommend a new and clean machine to avoid any issue

-Install Docker, Kubernetes and Jenkins in the machine
+2. Install Docker, Kubernetes and Jenkins in the machine

 ```bash
 # Add Docker's official GPG key: